-- vii.
-If the new contract term includes a termination fee, a statement that the customer has until the end of the existing contract term to reject the new contract in order to avoid termination fees under the new contract; and - viii.
-A clear and conspicuous disclosure of the contract terms, including a full description of any renewal offers available to the customer.
-Automatic renewal is not permitted if the new contract's terms differ from the existing contract's terms. - c.
-In addition to sending documentation required by subsection (b) by U.S. Mail, a community solar provider must alert the customer to the information contained in subsection (b) by one additional means of communication.
-The community solar provider may provide for the customer's choice one or more options for this additional notification.
-Permissible forms of notification a community solar provider may offer include e-mail, text message/SMS, postcards, or phone calls; provided, however, that the policy preference of the IPA is that a community solar provider use phone calls when a community solar provider is able to obtain a customer's express written consent to give notice in this manner.
-A community solar provider may provide the additional notification by directing the customer to a website that contains the entirety of the information required by subsection (b). - d.
-Each community solar provider shall maintain records that any renewal offer or notification outlined in 14(a), 14(b), and 14(c) above was sent to the customer for the longer of two years or one year after the customer is no longer served by the community solar provider. - 15.
-All in-person and telephone solicitations shall be conducted in a language in which the customer subject to the marketing or solicitation is able to understand and communicate.
+- 14. All in-person and telephone solicitations shall be conducted in a language in which the customer subject to the marketing or solicitation is able to understand and communicate.
 An Approved Vendor shall terminate a solicitation if the consumer subject to the marketing or solicitation is unable to understand and communicate in the language in which the marketing or solicitation is presented. - a.
-If any sales solicitation, agreement, contract or verification is translated into another language and provided to a customer, all of the documents must be provided to the customer in that other language. - b.
-During in-person solicitation, when it would be apparent to a reasonable person that a customer's English language skills are insufficient to allow the customer to understand and respond to the information conveyed by the agent in English or when the customer or another person informs the agent of this circumstance, the Approved Vendor agent shall find another representative fluent in the customer's language, use an interpreter, or terminate contact with the customer.
+If any sales solicitation, agreement, contract, or verification is translated into another language and provided to a customer, all of the documents must be provided to the customer in that other language. - b.
+When it would be apparent to a reasonable person that a customer's English language skills are insufficient to allow the customer to understand and respond to the information conveyed by the agent in English or when the customer or another person informs the agent of this circumstance, the Approved Vendor agent shall find another representative fluent in the customer's language, use an interpreter, or terminate contact with the customer.
 When the use of an interpreter is necessary, a form consistent with Section 2N of the Consumer Fraud and Deceptive Business Practices Act must be completed. - c.
-During a telephone solicitation, when it would be apparent to a reasonable person that a customer's English language skills are insufficient to allow the customer to understand a telephone solicitation in English, or the customer or another person informs the agent of this circumstance, the agent must transfer the customer to a representative or interpreter who speaks the customer's language, if such a representative is available, or terminate the call. - 16.
-Respecting a customer's request to not be contacted or to terminate contact
+During a telephone solicitation, when it would be apparent to a reasonable person that a customer's English language skills are insufficient to allow the customer to understand a telephone solicitation in English, or the customer or another person informs the agent of this circumstance, the agent must transfer the customer to a representative or interpreter who speaks the customer's language, if such a representative is available, or terminate the call. - 15.
+Respecting a customer's request to not be contacted or to terminate contact - a.

-- a.
 An Approved Vendor's agent or representative making an in-person visit or solicitation shall immediately leave the premises at the customer's, owner's or occupant's first request. - b.
 An Approved Vendor's agent or representative making a telephone call to a prospective customer shall terminate the phone call at the request of the prospective customer. - c.
-An Approved Vendor's agent or representative shall not conduct any in-person solicitations at any building or premises where any sign, notice or declaration of any description whatsoever is posted that prohibits sales, marketing, or solicitations.
+An Approved Vendor's agent or representative shall not conduct any in-person solicitations at any building or premises where any sign, notice or declaration of any description whatsoever is posted that prohibits sales, marketing, or solicitations. - 16.
+Identification of salespeople - a.
+Approved Vendor agents or representatives who engage in in-person solicitation for PV systems under 25 kW shall display identification on an outer garment.
+This identification shall be visible at all times and prominently display the following: - i.
+The Approved Vendor agent's full name in a clear and reasonable size font; - ii.
+An agent ID number; - iii.
+A photograph of the Approved Vendor agent; and - iv.
+The trade name and logo of the company the agent is representing.